fab2s/YaEtl/README.md

 ### A fluent grammar
 YaEtl can build complex and repeatable workflows very simply:
-* the `from($extractor, $aggregateWith)` method adds an extractor as a source of records in the flow, which may or may not be aggregated with another one and later referred as Fromer
+* the `from($extractor, $aggregateWith = null)` method adds an extractor as a source of records in the flow, which may or may not be aggregated with another one and later referred as Fromer

     A fromer is a Traversable Node that will be iterated upon each of his extracted records in the flow.
 Each records will then pass through all the remaining nodes, which could just be a transformer and a Toer to achieve a simple ETL workflow.
     The second argument is there to address cases where records are split (sharded) among several sources.
 Aggregating fromers would then make it possible to extract collections across several sharded repositories within the same E(JT)L operation.
 For example, if you have sharded records by date, you could instantiate several time the same dedicated exactor with relevant parameters, for each of them to extract from one specific date range and source in the same order and then use each of them as aggregated fromer in the workflow.